bashlund/riotjs-simple-router/README.md

 Simple Router is optionally dependent on the `window` object, so it can also be used in environments where `window` is not accessible, such as in browser plugins.

+The class `RouterCtrl` can be used to manage the `Router` without `window`, either in environments who do not support `window` or for testing purposes.

 Simple Router works on the hash (`#`) part of the URL.
 Anything in the URL before the hash is ignored by the Router.

 The root route is registered as `/`, not as `/#`, also not as `/#/`.